This website features header photos showcasing artists and performances. Full photo descriptions are available on our Accessibility & Credits page.

 Step 1Before You Apply

 Thank you for your interest in a Zellerbach Community Arts grant.
 Please review our Guidelines & Eligibility before applying.
-We also recommend that first time grantseekers attend an Applications Workshops.
+We also recommend that first time grantseekers attend an Applications Workshop.

 Step 2Familiarize Yourself with the Application